 Not a person; it's more like computer dating.
-All scheduled games will show up on BBO under 'Competitive', then 'ACBL North America' two hours before the scheduled game.
+All scheduled games will show up on BBO under 'Competitive', then 'ACBL Virtual Club' two hours before the scheduled game.
 There is a partnership link just to the right of 'register'; look upper section of the tournament information.
 Register there if you are looking for a partner.
-There is a video here for more.